BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 However, we shouldnt need to call the name of the script, considering that the interpreter is already declared in line 1!
 To do this, the script needs to be executible, and we need to adjust the read/write/execute file permissions explained above.
 By adding execute permissions to the file, the script can be run as a program and not just a regular file.

-First we’ll look at the files in the folder using `ls -l` and note that unlike the above figure, these triplets should be `rw-` for the user & the group you belong to.
+First we’ll look at the files in the folder using `ls -l` and note that unlike the above figure, these triplets should be `rw-` for the user and the group you belong to.
 To make this script executable, enter the following in your terminal.

     $ chmod +x ./basic_example_1.sh